AmaniGhm/ARP_assignment1/README.md

 - the `Logs` folder will contain all the log files.
 ## Processes
 The program is composed of 4 processes:
-- `master.cpp` is the first process to be executed and it takes care of launching all the other processes, except the `watchdog`.
-- `dynamics.cpp`
-- `server.cpp`
-- `watchdog.cpp` monitors the execution of the process by sending signals each 5 seconds, if the signals is not received it resends it multiple times , if the process is still not receiving it it terminates everything
+# master.cpp
+-The first process launched
+-Responsible for initiating other processes except for the `watchdog`
+# dynamics.cpp
+-Controls the dynamics of the drone within the system.
+-Continuously updates the drone's position based on user input, communicating this information with the `server`.
+# server.cpp
+-Manages shared memory for drone position.
+-Logs drone position updates with timestamps.
+# watchdog.cpp
+-Monitors process execution by sending signals every 5 seconds.
+-Resends signals multiple times if not received.
+-Terminates all processes if signals are consistently not received.